 It’s important to note that the term “compression” is used in different ways in the audio world.
 One usage refers to data compression; reducing the data-size of a digital audio file by converting it to an MP3, or AAC or OGG, or other such file types, in order to make it easier to store or transmit.

-In general, you’ll get better results by applying compression to individual tracks, rather than the final stereo master track, although it may sometimes be advisable to do both.
-In fact, it’s often very handy to put a brick-wall limiter, such as the Waves L1, or the Massey L2007 Mastering Limiter, on the stereo master track, just as a safety, to catch any stray peaks.
-I always have one of those two plug-ins in place on my master fader, with the output level set to –3 dBfs, so that no matter what I do, no peaks will exceed that level.
+In general, you’ll get better results by applying compression to individual tracks, rather than the final stereo master track, although it’s often advisable to do both.
+In fact, it’s often very handy to put some gentle compression, and then brick-wall limiter, such as the Waves L1, or the Maxim, or LoudMax, on the stereo master track, just as a safety, to catch any stray peaks.
+I always have a limiter plug-in on my master fader, with the output level set to –3 dBfs, so that no matter what I do, no peaks will exceed that level.

 If my average levels are too low, I’ll lower the threshold of the limiter, the level at which it starts to take effect.
 That has the effect of increasing the overall average mix level, while still holding the peaks at –3 dBfs.
-Those two plug-ins happen to have automatic gain compensation, so as the action of the limiter increases, the average level of the program material increases.
+The Limiters I mentioned above all have automatic gain compensation, so as the action of the limiter increases, the average level of the program material increases.
 Many traditional compressors and limiters work the other way: the more compression or limiting is applied, the lower the overall output levels.
 Compressors always include a control for make-up gain, allowing the overall signal volume to be raised to compensate for the reduced peak levels.